ap0stader/BUAA_Compiler/document.md

     } ......
   }

-  private BasicBlock visitStmtIf(Stmt.Stmt_If stmt_if, BasicBlock entryBlock, BasicBlock nowBlock) {
+  private BasicBlock visitStmtIf(Stmt.Stmt_If stmt_if, BasicBlock defBlock, BasicBlock nowBlock) {
     BasicBlock ifBodyBlock = this.builder.newBasicBlock();
     BasicBlock ifEndBlock = this.builder.newBasicBlock();
     if (stmt_if.elseStmt() == null) {